babbadeckl/HackTheBox-Writeups/Vaccine/README.md

     - `' UNION SELECT NULL, 'a', NULL, NULL, NULL --` : VALID
     - `' UNION SELECT NULL, NULL, 'a', NULL, NULL --` : VALID
     - `' UNION SELECT NULL, NULL, NULL, 'a', NULL --` : VALID
-    - `' UNION SELECT NULL, NULL, NULL , NULL, 'a' --` : VALID
+    - `' UNION SELECT NULL, NULL, NULL, NULL, 'a' --` : VALID

     From this, we know that we can extract valuable information in form of strings when modifying index 1-4 of the UNION query.